ababdotai/AlitaOpen/README.md

 # Alita: Adaptive LLM-based Iterative Task Automation

+> Inspired by the paper "Alita: Generalist Agent Enabling Scalable Agentic Reasoning with Minimal Predefinition and Maximal Self-Evolution".

-Alita is an intelligent agent system that automatically generates and executes Python scripts to solve complex tasks through an iterative CodeReAct (Code Reasoning and Acting) loop.
-The system can analyze natural language tasks, detect capability gaps, search for external resources, generate executable code, and manage isolated execution environments.
+Alita is an intelligent meta-agent system that automatically invents Python scripts as tools to solve complex tasks through an iterative CodeReAct (Code Reasoning and Acting) loop.
+The system can analyze natural language requirements, detect capability gaps, search for external resources, generate and register executable code, and manage isolated execution environments between tasks.

 ## 🚀 Key Features